projf/projf-explore/lib/README.md

 Porting to other architectures should be straightforward.

+## SystemVerilog?

-We use a few choice features of SystemVerilog to make Verilog more pleasant.
+We use a few simple features of SystemVerilog to make Verilog more pleasant:

+* `logic` type to avoid deciding between `wire` and `reg` all the time
+* `always_comb` and `always_ff` to make intent clear and catch mistakes
+* `$clog2` to calculate vector widths (e.g. for addresses)
+* `enum` to make finite state machines simpler to work with
+* Matching names in module instances: `.clk_pix` instead of `.clk_pix(clk_pix)`

 I believe these features are helpful, especially for beginners.
+All the SystemVerilog features used are compatible with recent versions of Verilator, Yosys, and Xilinx Vivado.
 However, if you need to use an older Verilog standard, you can adapt these designs without too much trouble.

 For other designs from Project F, see the main [README](../README.md) or visit [projectf.io](https://projectf.io/).